HtmlUnit/htmlunit-neko/README.md

 * Update the version number in pom.xml to start next snapshot development
 * Update the htmlunit pom to use the new release

+## History

+HtmlUnit has been using CyberNeko HTML parser (http://nekohtml.sourceforge.net/) for a long time.
+But since the development was discontinued around 2014, we started our own fork, which now has many improvements.

+As of version 2.68.0, neko-htmlunit also uses its own fork of Xerces (https://github.com/apache/xerces2-j).
+This forked code is integrated into the code base to further reduce the external dependencies.
+This made it possible to remove many unneeded parts and dependencies to ensure e.g. compatibility with Android.

 ## Authors